yphsieh/16S-ITGDB/README.md

 ### QIIME2 classifier
 The trained QIIME2 artifacts are in ```data``` directory (seq_itgdb.qza and taxa_itgdb.qza).
 These artifacts files are trained by QIIME2 version 2020.8, which means these ITGDB artifacts are compatible with QIIME2 version higher than 2020.8.
 The usage is shown below.
 ```
+# import the input file as a QIIME2 artifact
 qiime tools import --type 'FeatureData[Sequence]' --input-path <input file> --output-path <input QIIME2 artifact>
+# taxonomic assignment
 qiime feature-classifier classify-sklearn --i-classifier <trained QIIME2 artifact> --i-reads <input QIIME2 artifact> --o-classification <output QIIME2 artifact>
 ```
 The output file is a ```*.qza``` file, which can be exported to ```taxonomy.tsv``` by: